-No "coconut telegraph," Hawaiian Telcom, through its operating subsidiaries, provides modern telecommunications services to residential and business customers in the island state.
-The company serves Hawaii's main island with about 500,000 local access lines in service.
-It also provides long-distance lines and broadband Internet access.
+Hawaiian Telcom, through its operating subsidiaries, provides modern telecommunications services to residential and business customers in the island state.
+The company has almost 320,000 local access lines (aka landlines) in service.
+It also provides long-distance phone service to about 171,000 customers and broadband Internet access to about 100,000 customers.
 Hawaiian Telcom resells wireless communications services through an agreement with Sprint Nextel.
-In late 2008 the company filed for Chapter 11 bankruptcy, citing increased competition and economic volatility.
-It emerged nearly two years later with its debt burden decreased from $850 million to $300 million.
-Hawaiian Telcom has been in operation since 1883.
+Local voice services about for about 80% of revenue.
+The company has been in operation since 1883.

 Hawaiian Telcom has some 86 offices around the state for administrative facilities, call centers, and customer service sites.